microsoft/vscode-dev-containers/containers/kitchensink-aws/README.md

 Setup to use a vscode non root user.
 Beware of [quirks](https://code.visualstudio.com/docs/remote/containers-advanced#_adding-a-nonroot-user-to-your-dev-container).

-It provides a local Postgres database on port 5433.
+It (optionally) provides a local Postgres database on port 5433.

-It also provides a local [pgAdmin4 Server](http://localhost:5050/).
+It also (optionally) provides a local [pgAdmin4 Server](http://localhost:5050/).

 You can set the default credentials for both in the [docker-compose.yml](.devcontainer/docker-compose.yml).